nuxtrdev/nuxtr-vscode/README.md

 <br>
 <br>

-### Vue File Templates
+### Personalized Vue File Templates

-To provide users with greater flexibility in customizing their Vue files, we offer the ability to create and utilize personalized templates.
-These templates can be set as defaults or used selectively as per the user's preference.
+In order to offer users greater flexibility in tailoring their Vue files, we provide the capability to create and utilize personalized templates.
+These templates can be set as defaults or used selectively based on the user's preference.

-We currently support two types of templates for ensuring a consistent user experience: `.page-template` and `.layout-template`.
+We currently support two types of templates to ensure a consistent user experience: `.page-template` and `.layout-template`.
 When Nuxt is loaded, these files are treated as regular Vue files, simplifying the editing process.
-Templates creation can be done from existing respective files via context menu item or empty templates from sidebar.
+Templates can be created from existing respective files via the context menu or from empty templates accessed in the sidebar.

-You can set your default template from these settings:
+Set your default template with these settings:

 ```JSON
 "nuxtr.vueFiles.pages.defaultTemplate": "default.page-template",